Cardano-Atlantic-Council/rationale/gov_action1286ft23r7jem825s4l0y5rn8sgam0tz2ce04l7a38qmnhp3l9a6qqn850dw.md

 unforeseen issue with the submission of the governance action **[2]** this action does not propose any changes to the network parameters which is in direct conflict to its stated goal of modifying Plutus v3 Cost Models.
-This is in conflict with Article III, Section 6, Paragraph 2 of the Interim Cardano Constitution which states:
+This is in conflict with Article III, Section 6, Paragraph 2 and 3 **[3]** of the Interim Cardano Constitution which state:

-> Any governance action proposal reaching the on-chain governance stage shall
+> **Any governance action proposal reaching the on-chain governance stage shall
 > be identical in content as to the final off-chain version of such
-> governance action proposal.
+> governance action proposal.**
 >
+> ...
+>
+> Hard Fork Initiation and Protocol Parameter Change governance actions should
+> undergo sufficient technical review and scrutiny as mandated by the Cardano
+> Blockchain Guardrails to ensure that the governance action does not endanger the
+> security, functionality or performance of the Cardano Blockchain. **Governance
+> actions should address their expected impact on the Cardano Blockchain**
+> ecosystem.
+>
-> — Interim Cardano Constitution, Article III, Section 6, Paragraph 2
+> — Interim Cardano Constitution, Article III, Section 6, Paragraph 2 & 3

 Because the published action does not match the circulated and socialized intent or outcomes in the off-chain version, we must find this proposal to be